taubman33/react-router/README.md

 ## I do: Redirecting

-Currently, we have to manually click on results after submitting a search to render the `Results` component and see the translation.
+Currently, we have to manually click on `/results` after submitting a search to render the `Results` component and see the translation.
 Let's use React Router to force a redirect to `/results` once the search is finished.
 To do so, we need to import React Router's `Redirect` component.

 ### Importing the Redirect Component